jonathanlermitage/tikione-steam-cleaner/README.md

 To build the project:

-* load the project with NetBeans and a Java7 compatible JDK (I use the latest version of NetBeans and Oracle JDK7)
+* load the project with NetBeans and a Java 8 compatible JDK (I use the latest version of NetBeans and Oracle JDK7)
 * dependencies should be automatically loaded from the ``./dependencies/`` folder.
 Otherwise, you can download them:
  * [TikiOne INI 3.0.0](http://sourceforge.net/projects/tikione/files/tikione-ini/)
  * [Apache Commons IO 2.4](http://commons.apache.org/proper/commons-io/)